-Pay as you earn, more commonly known as PAYE, is the easiest way for you to pay Income Tax and National Insurance contributions for your business.
-You’ll deduct these contributions from your employees’ wages and it’s your responsibility as their employer to make sure the tax gets paid.
+Pay As You Earn, more commonly known as PAYE, is the easiest way for you to pay Income Tax and National Insurance contributions for your business.
+You will deduct these contributions from your employees’ wages, and it is your responsibility as their employer to make sure the tax gets paid.

-You don’t need to pay self-employed workers through PAYE, and, if none of your employees are paid more than £113 a week, have a pension or a second job, and they don’t get expenses or benefits, then you won’t need to register for pay as you earn.
-However, you will still need to keep accurate payroll records for them and if they ask, you need to provide them with a pension scheme, but you won’t need to contribute anything towards it yourself until they start earning over £113 a week.
+You do not need to pay self-employed workers through PAYE.
+Further, if none of your employees are paid more than £113 a week, and they do not have a pension or a second job, or receive expenses or benefits, then you will not need to register for Pay As You Earn.
+However, you will still need to keep accurate payroll records for them and if they ask, you need to provide them with a pension scheme, but you will not need to contribute anything towards it yourself until they start earning over £113 a week.

-It’s these records with payroll that help you to correctly pay the right tax for your employees.
+It is these records with payroll that help you to correctly pay the right tax for your employees.
 There are different ways that you can run your payroll in your business.
 You can either hire a payroll provider to run it for you, or you can take control yourself and use a payroll software in your business.
-Take the time to consider which option is best for you and keep in mind the other responsibilities you have in both your business and personal life.
-If you don’t have the capacity to maintain accurate records yourself, you should seriously consider hiring a specialist to do it for you.
+Take the time to consider which option is best for you, and keep in mind the other responsibilities you have in both your business and personal life.
+If you do not have the capacity to maintain accurate records yourself, you should seriously consider hiring a specialist to do it for you.

-If you decide that you don’t want to handle PAYE yourself, you can hire a professional to run it for you.
-Different providers offer different services, so you’ll need to do some research and find the best provider for your business and your budget.
+If you decide that you do not want to handle PAYE yourself, you can hire a professional to run it for you.
+Different providers offer different services, so you will need to do some research and find the best provider for your business and your budget.
 An accountant may be able to offer you this service, or you can find an independent provider.

-You will still need to keep records about your employees yourself however, and share them with your payroll provider.
-They’ll always need to have the most up-to-date information about your employees so they can make sure they’re paying the right Income Tax and National Insurance contributions.
+However, you will still need to keep records about your employees, and share them with your payroll provider.
+They will always need to have the most up-to-date information about your employees so they can make sure they are paying the right Income Tax and National Insurance contributions.

-If you decide to run your payroll yourself, there are a number of different tasks that you’ll need to tick off your list:
+If you decide to run your payroll yourself, there are a number of different tasks that you will need to tick off your list:

-Before you can start updating employee records and setting up your payroll, you’ll need to make sure that you’re registered as an employer with HMRC.
+Before you can start updating employee records and setting up your payroll, you will need to make sure that you are registered as an employer with HMRC.
 You can do this really easily online.
 Just make sure your employee is registered before their first payday rolls around.

-Once you’ve registered as an employer, you can get your PAYE account set up so you can pay your employees for all the hard work they put in to your business.
+Once you have registered as an employer, you can get your PAYE account set up so you can pay your employees for all the hard work they put in to your business.

-There are lots of different options available to you and you’ll need to do some research before committing to a payroll software.
+There are lots of different options available to you, and you will need to do some research before committing to a payroll software.
 HMRC have tested free payroll software you can use if you have fewer than 10 employees, as well as paid-for software for businesses with over 10 members of staff, but there are many options available to you.

-The free PAYE tool that HMRC point you towards is great, but it’s important to note that it doesn’t account for auto enrolment duties.
+The free PAYE tool that HMRC point you towards is great, but it is important to note that it does not account for auto enrolment duties.
 So, make sure you understand what your responsibilities are for your staff regarding their pensions.
-To help make it a bit easier, we’ve created a free guide to auto enrolment that you can access here.
+To help make it a bit easier, we have created a free guide to auto enrolment that you can access here.

-When choosing your payroll software, you’ll might want to think first about what you actually need it to do for you, as that will affect the price you’ll be paying for it.
+When choosing your payroll software, you will might want to think first about what you actually need it to do for you, as that will affect the price you will be paying for it.
 Do you need your software to be able to:

 - Produce payslips